primecitizens/cli/CONTRIBUTING.md

 # Contribute to `cli`

-We would encourage you to read our general contribution guidelines at [primecitizens/pcz CONTRIBUTING.md](https://github.com/primecitizens/pcz) (if you haven't done so).
+We would encourage you to read our general contribution guidelines at [primecitizens/pcz](https://github.com/primecitizens/pcz/blob/master/CONTRIBUTING.md) (if you haven't done so).

-As our convension, no other additional rules to this repository, but here are some extra help:
+No additional rules to this repository, but here are some extra help when doing code contribution:

 ## Code Contribution Checklist